USS Harry Lee: Iwo Jima, her last amphibious operation

 With troops ashore at Lingayen, Harry Lee departed 19 January for Ulithi and arrived 2 days later.
 She soon was back in action, however, sailing 17 February for Iwo Jima and her last amphibious operation of the war.
 The transport arrived via Guam 22 February, 3 days after the initial landings, and after sending a reconnaissance unit ashore 24 February disembarked her troops.
 The ship remained off Iwo Jima until 6 March acting as a hospital evacuation vessel.
 She then sailed with casualties to Saipan 6 – 9 March.

 Harry Lee spent the rest of her time in the Pacific transporting troops and supplies, as the American thrust at Japan neared its final phase.
 She touched at Tulagi, Noumea, New Guinea, Manus, and the Philippines, bringing reinforcements and vitally needed supplies.
 The ship was at Leyte Gulf 20 July when ordered back to the United States, and she arrived for a brief stay 8 August.
 It was during this time that news of Japan's surrender reached the veteran transport.

 End-of-war activity

 The ship reached Manila 16 September at aid in the occupation of Japan, and after loading troops at various points in the Philippines arrived Tokyo Bay 13 October 1945.
 Assigned to Operation Magic Carpet, and the huge job of bringing American veterans home from the Pacific, Harry Lee arrived San Francisco 4 November, and made another round trip to the Philippines and back, arriving 20 January 1946.
 From San Francisco she sailed 23 January for New York, via Norfolk.

 Post-war decommissioning

 The ship arrived 9 February 1946 and decommissioned at Brooklyn Navy Yard 9 May 1946.
 After a period in Reserve Fleet, she was sold to Turkey in April 1948.
-Renamed Tarsus, she was burned in the Bosporus after a rare three-ship collision 14 December 1960.
+The ship was renamed Tarsus and became very popular under the control of her first Captain, Sait Özege.
+The Tarsus later fell victim to a rare three-ship collision in the Bosporus after being struck by the burning Yugoslav-flagged tanker ship Peter Zoranic on 14 December 1960.
+As a result, the vessel was sold to Italy for scrap on 6 November 1961.